17 Fun Things to See & Do For First-Time Visitors to New York City

 One World Observatory

 Take the lightning-fast sky pod elevator to the 100th floor and begin your One World experience with the See Forever Theater.
-This walk-through audiovisual presentation captures the pulse of New York and culminates in the first view you’ll have of the skyline.
+This walk-through audiovisual presentation captures the pulse of New York and culminates in the first view of the skyline.

-You can grab a coffee at the Illy Cafe and enjoy the views of New York’s horizon further, making your way to the other floors.
+Grab a coffee at the Illy Cafe and enjoy the views of New York’s horizon further, making your way to the other floors.

 Statue of Liberty